-Lexapro works faster than other serotonin-selective reuptake inhibitors (SSRIs).
-Many people who take Lexapro have reported that it has better effects and lower chances for side effects than other SSRIs (especially weight gain), and when side effects do strike most of them tend to be less harsh.
+Works faster than other serotonin-selective reuptake inhibitors (SSRIs).
+Many people who take it have reported it has better effects and lower chances for side effects than other SSRIs (especially weight gain), and when side effects do strike most of them tend to be less harsh.
 Fewer drug-drug interactions than any other SSRI.

-§7.3 Interesting Stuff your Doctor Probably didn’t Tell You about Lexapro (escitalopram oxalate)
+Interesting Stuff your Doctor Probably didn’t Tell You about Lexapro

-Lexapro is the only true SSRI.
-All the others affect one or more other neurotransmitters to some extent, although only enough for side effects, off-label uses, or as the reason why only one SSRI works for somebody.
+If you want to be as much of a pedantic asshole about these things as I am, Lexapro is the only true SSRI.
+All the others affect something else, usually one or more other neurotransmitters, to some extent, although only enough for side effects, off-label uses, or as the reason why only one SSRI works for somebody.
 Unfortunately its purity of serotonin action can lead to interference with dopamine and norepinephrine, and that can cause some problems.

 The Lexapro Yawn.
-It doesn’t matter that you’re not tired.
-Lexapro can make you yawn so intensely and so often that your jaw can pop out of its joints and you’ll need to see a doctor about that.
+It doesn’t matter that you’re not tired, you can yawn so intensely and so often that your jaw can pop out of its joints and you’ll need to see a doctor about that.